shimaore/huge-play/middleware/setup.coffee.md

           o.dialplan ?= @session.dialplan
           o.country ?= @session.country
           o.number_domain ?= @session.number_domain
+          o.report_type = 'in-call'

           @session.reports.push o

+        notify: (o) ->
+          @report o

-Data that is only reported in the notification since it is duplicated when published in the reference (because it is already set up in `@session.call_reference_data`) and does not change,
+Data that is only reported in the notification since it is duplicated when published in the reference (because it is already set up in `@session.call_data`) and does not change,

           notification =
             call: @call.uuid